 Shirley Madill (Curator of Comtemporary Art)

-Linda Steer, Assistant Professor (History of Western Art, Baroque Art History, The Modern City, Banned Books)
+Linda Steer (History of Western Art, Baroque Art History, The Modern City, Banned Books)

 Donna Szoke (Web-based Interactive Media, 3D Modeling and Animation, Video and Media Transformations in the Arts)

 Marcie Bronson (Curator, Rodman Hall)

 Virginia Reh (Stage director, actor, dramaturg, lyric theatre)